Aleszt/mailStructure/README.md

 # mailStructure
-This is an email structure using HTML and CSS
+This is an email structure using HTML and CSS.
+Coded by @Aleszt